getsops/sops/README.rst

     $ sops -d mynewtestfile.yaml

-``sops`` encrypted files contain the necessary information to decrypt their content.
+SOPS encrypted files contain the necessary information to decrypt their content.
-All a user of ``sops`` needs is valid AWS credentials and the necessary permissions on KMS keys.
+All a user of SOPS needs is valid AWS credentials and the necessary permissions on KMS keys.

-Given that, the only command a ``sops`` user needs is:
+Given that, the only command a SOPS user needs is:

 .. code:: sh